 S&P 500 finished the day at 2170.95, retreating -5.17 points or off -0.24%.

 The Yahoo!
 Finance Manufactured Housing Composite Value (MHCV) gained ground today, beating the broader markets, by rising 1.96 (+0.14 percent), and settled at $1,377.06.

 The MH-related tracked stocks biggest loser was Carlyle (CG) – featured in a report linked here, and the biggest gainer was UMH Properties (UMH), up 0.94 percent (see below).
 ELS and Cavco had featured reports, see respective links for more details.

 *Note: the chart below includes stocks not included in the MHCV

 Credit, Bloomberg ticker for manufactured housing industry connected stocks, to the Daily Business News –MHProNews.

 Berkshire Hathaway is the parent company to Clayton Homes, 21st Mortgage, Vanderbilt Mortgage and other factory built housing industry suppliers.
 Drew, Patrick, UFPI and LP all supply manufactured housing, while AMG, CG and TAVFX have investments in manufactured housing related businesses. ##

-MH Industry Market Report by Frank Griffin, to Daily Business News for MHProNews.
+MH Industry Market Report by L. A. “Tony” Kovach, to the Daily Business News for MHProNews.